 A Variation on the Basic Container Candle

-Like votives or pillar candles, container candles can be poured in layers too.
+Like votives or pillar candles, container candles can be poured in layers, too.
 The layers can have different colors, or, as is popular these days, different colors and scents.
-(Almost like getting two candles for the price of one - one scent on the top layer, and another underneath.)
-There are a couple of extra steps involved, but the procedure is basically the same as in Basic Container Candles.
+There are a couple of extra steps involved, but the procedure is almost the same as in making container candles.

 - Color and fragrance as desired